minatoyGu/Install_MinGW_VScode/README.md

 g++ -static-libgcc -static-libstdc++ filename.cpp -o filename.exe

+.\filename.exe to run

+cd Enter a folder ( you can cd file1\subfile2)

+cd ..
+Out

+** makefiles need to use: mingw32-make to run / or you may just remame mingw32-make to make in the bin files.

 ===For Python===

 Sure!
 Here's a step-by-step guide on how to package a Python script as an executable using `pyinstaller`: